JoshGo6/InstallingGoOnUbuntu/test.md

-# How To Install and Configure Go on Ubuntu 22.04.4 LTS
+# Install and Configure Go on Ubuntu 22.04.4 LTS

 Google developed [Go](https://golang.org/) out of a need for a programming language that is uncomplicated, compiles quickly, and runs efficiently in production.
 Addtionally, while Go is a versatile, general-purpose language, it’s particularly well-suited for programs using networking or distributed systems, earning it a reputation as "the language of the cloud”.
 Go also simplifies formatting, by making the format of your code part of the language specification, and it streamlines deployment by compiling to a single binary.
 Learning Go is straightforward, with a small set of keywords, making it a good choice for beginners and experienced developers alike.